 “And several guttershanks in Hoyt’s employ,” she murmured.
 “Stupid shanks, I hope Mama ate them all.”

-Brander laughed softly as he closed the door.
+Brander laughed lightly as he closed the door.
 “I doubt the world will miss much without them around.”
 He looked far too cheerful, for the late night he had.

-“Ciaran took care of him.”
+“Ciaran happened to him.”
 She shrugged.
-She could not find it in herself to care, whether a man who targeted her in revenge on another met a cold and rainy end.
+She could not find it in herself to care, whether a man who targeted her in revenge met a cold and rainy end.
 “He hunted humans, and he and Patch tangled during their last encounter.
-He told me that he owed my partner, when he came after me.”
+When he came after me, he told me he owed my partner.”

 Sherridan narrowed his eyes.
 “Did he.”

-“I’ve not said a word about my partner.
-I know Patch kept mum, so I don’t know how Hoyt’s people linked us.”
+“I’ve not said a word about Patch.
+He’s kept mum, so I don’t know how Hoyt’s people linked us.”

 “It means you’re not out of danger.”

-“Well, that, and I fought against Hoyt’s people with Sir Armarandos.
+“Well, that, and I fought against his people with Sir Armarandos.
 That was pretty obvious.”
-She glanced at Brander and took a deep breath.
+She glanced at the thief and took a deep breath.
 “That’s not why Brander wants me to talk to you.”

 Sherridan cocked his head and patiently waited.

-She had no idea what to say.
-She rubbed at her eyes, her mind reeling, but finally focused on the surprise encounter they had when the Blue Council people showed up.
+She did not know what to say.
+She rubbed at her eyes, her mind reeling, but finally focused on the unexpected encounter with the Blue Council people.

 “You’re probably wondering about Tearlach and Ciaran’s reaction to me.”